gramps-project/gramps-web-docs/docs/Deployment.md

-!!! warning
-    This page is outdated and needs to be revised.

-# Deploying with Docker
+# Deploying Gramps Web with Docker

-To deploy your family tree with the Gramps Web API to a server, either on your local network or the internet, the most convenient option is to use Docker.
-We recommand using Docker Compose and will assume that Docker and Docker Compose are already installed in your system.
+The most convenient option to host Gramps Web is with Docker Compose.
+We will assume that Docker and Docker Compose are already installed in your system.
 Your can use Windows, Mac OS, or Linux as a host system.
 The supported architectures include not only x86-64 (desktop systems), but also ARM systems such as a Raspberry Pi, which can serve as a low-cost, but powerful (enough) web server.

 !!! note
     You do not need to install Gramps on the server as it is contained in the docker image.